rotki/rotki/docs/api.rst

         "message": ""
       }

+   :resjson object result: An object with missing acquisitions and prices data.
+   :resjson list missing_prices: A list that contains entries of missing prices found during PnL reporting.
+   :resjsonarr str from_asset: The asset whose price is missing.
+   :resjsonarr str to_asset: The asset in which we want the price of from_asset.
+   :resjson list missing_acquisitions: A list that contains entries of missing acquisitions found during PnL reporting.
-   :resjson str asset: The asset that is involved in the event.
+   :resjsonarr str asset: The asset that is involved in the event.
-   :resjson int time: The timestamp this event took place in.
+   :resjsonarr int time: The timestamp this event took place in.
-   :resjson str found_amount: The amount found from an acquistion event for a spend.
+   :resjsonarr str found_amount: The matching amount found from an acquisition event for a spend.
-   :resjson str missing_amount: The amount undiscovered for a particular spend.
+   :resjsonarr str missing_amount: The corresponding acquisition amount we can't find for a particular spend.
-   :resjson str from_asset: The quote asset being converted from.
-   :resjson str to_asset: The base asset being converted to.

    :statuscode 200: Data were queried successfully.
    :statuscode 409: No user is currently logged in.